FACE It Fitness kicks off Kids at the Capitol summer series

 The Kids at the Capitol series looks to offer local children a chance to get out of the house during summer break.

-“Kids are looking for things to do in the summer, so we just wanted to be another option,” said event coordinator Elizabeth Bray.
+“Kids are looking for things to do in the summer, so we just wanted to be another option,” said event coordinator Elizabeth Rhea.

 This first event featured children encouraged to stay active by a professional personal fitness team.
 Four stations were set up around the theater with different activities at each one.